Phillies hit 5 homers to back Aaron Nola, beat Braves 13-8

 Braves: LHP Cole Hamels (shoulder) still hasn’t thrown off a mound but manager Brian Snitker said there’s still hope he pitches this season.

 Phillies: RHP David Robertson and LHP Ranger Suárez are throwing at the team’s complex in Clearwater, Florida.
 Robertson, a former closer, is returning from Tommy John surgery.
-Suárez tested positive for COVID-19 before the season.
+Suárez tested positive for COVID-19 before the season. … Harper said he’s fine after getting hit on the right hand by a pitch.
+The ball hit part of a protective covering he wears.
+Harper stayed in the game.

 UP NEXT